lanoxx/masterylearning/backend/README.md

     docker logs <containerId>

-The rest endpoints should now be available on the host through `http://localhost:8080`.
+The REST endpoints should now be available on the host through `http://localhost:8080`.